-Raleigh Infant Academy is committed to serving its community and surrounding areas.
+Raleigh Infant and Admirals Academies are committed to serving its community and surrounding areas.
 We recognise the changing nature of the United Kingdom and the developing multi-cultural, multi-faith society in which we live.

 We ensure that through our school vision, ethos, curriculum and teaching we promote the British Values of Democracy, Mutual Respect, Rule of Law, Individual Liberty and Tolerance of those of different faiths and beliefs in order to prepare our children for life in modern Britain.

 - Children receive a broad and balanced curriculum that teaches elements of democracy, civic responsibility, rules and laws, equality, values and virtues, environmental awareness and understanding of other faiths.